-A backlog can consist of many types of visits ranging from Administrative encounters, Ancillary Visits, Ambulatory encounters and Telemedicine.
+A backlog can consist of many types of visits ranging from Chart Reviews, Ancillary Visits and Ambulatory encounters.
 (A backlog refers to a compilation of encounters, face-to-face or non face-to-face) When there is a substantial backlog, it can create several issues for medical coders, patient health information and the facility as a whole.

-Coding backlog effects - Patient Care/Facility
+Coding backlog effects